Matthew-Hsu/PiPass/README.md

     ->  nano /etc/hostapd/mac_accept

 This file will contain the list of all devices that are authorized to work with PiPass.
 Go to your Nintendo 3DS and open up your connection settings to find out your 3DS' MAC address.
 Once you have your MAC address, you can add it to the file.
-Each MAC address should be on its own seperate line.
+Each MAC address should be on its own separate line.

 The PiPass image uses your router's DHCP to handle the networking aspect.
 Type in the following command: